An autumn long weekend in north-eastern Peloponnese-Argolis.

 The place is famous for the Battle of Dervenakia, fought on 26–28 July 1822 during the Greek War of Independence, where 2,300 Greek irregulars under Theodoros Kolokotronis defeated the 30,000-strong army of Ottoman general Mahmud Dramali Pasha.

-One kilometer north of Dervenakia, on the N7, there is one of the best spots of the area: “The Chani of Anestis” (Το Χάνι του Ανέστη).
+One kilometer north of Dervenakia, on the N7, there is one of the best spots of the area for having a meal: “The Chani of Anestis” (Το Χάνι του Ανέστη).

-This is an exceptional beauty location of an historical Inn built by a natural water spring.
+This is an exceptional beauty location of an historical Inn built next to a natural water spring.
 The vegetation is dense, making the spot a great place to escape from the merciless summer sun.

 On that very spot of the old Inn there are two tavernas.